Battle of Plattsburgh: Naval background

 In April 1814, the Americans launched the corvette USS Saratoga of 26 guns and the schooner USS Ticonderoga of 14 guns (originally a part-completed steam vessel).
 Together with the existing sloop-rigged USS Preble of 7 guns, they gave the Americans naval superiority, and this allowed them to establish and supply a substantial base at Plattsburgh.
 Only a few days before the Battle of Plattsburgh, the Americans also completed the 20-gun brig USS Eagle.

 The loss of their former supremacy on Lake Champlain prompted the British to construct the 36-gun frigate HMS Confiance at Ile aux Noix.
 Captain George Downie was appointed to command soon after the frigate was launched on 25 August, replacing Captain Peter Fisher, who in turn had superseded Pring.
-Like Macdonough, Downie had difficulty obtaining men and materials from the senior officer on Lake Ontario (Commodore James Lucas Yeo) and Macdonough had intercepted several spars which had been sold to Britain by unpatriotic Vermonters.
-(By tradition, Midshipman Joel Abbot destroyed several of these in a daring commando-type raid.)
+Like Macdonough, Downie had difficulty obtaining men and materials from the senior officer on Lake Ontario, Commodore James Lucas Yeo, and Macdonough had intercepted several spars which had been sold to the British by Vermonters; American Midshipman Joel Abbot led a cutting-out expedition which destroyed several of spars.
 Downie could promise to complete Confiance only on 15 September, and even then the frigate's crew would not have been exercised.
 Prévost was anxious to begin his campaign as early as possible, to avoid the bad weather of late autumn and winter, and continually pressed Downie to prepare Confiance for battle more quickly.
+However, at the time of the battle Confiance mounted only 16 12-pounder long guns and was crewed largely by untrained provincials.